AlbertArakelyan/AlbertArakelyan/README.md

 - **Mentored 3 generations of interns** - many now thriving at leading tech companies.
 - I actively support newcomers, both in the workplace and through open source, helping them launch their careers and find their confidence.
-- I’m always happy to guide anyone through GitHub, whether you are new and need help getting started, or want to contribute to open source for the first time.
+- I’m always happy to **guide anyone through GitHub**, whether you are new and need help getting started, or want to contribute to open source for the first time.
 - I strive to bring this same spirit to all my projects - welcoming contributors, providing clear guidance, and empowering others to grow and succeed.

 ---